pingcap/docs/sql-statements/sql-statement-show-table-next-rowid.md

 title: SHOW TABLE NEXT_ROW_ID
 summary: Learn the usage of `SHOW TABLE NEXT_ROW_ID` in TiDB.
 category: reference
-aliases: ['/docs-cn/dev/reference/sql/statements/show-status/']
 ---

 # SHOW TABLE NEXT_ROW_ID

 `SHOW TABLE NEXT_ROW_ID` can be used to show the implicitly allocated global Row ID of a table.

 - For most of the tables, TiDB allocates a unique number for each record.
 The max allocated ID is persisted in the storage layer.
-Each TiDB server applies for a range of IDs on demand and caches them.
-This syntax can be used to query the next value to allocate, from the storage layer.
+Each TiDB server applies for a range of IDs on demand and caches them for ID allocation.
+This syntax can be used to query the next value to allocate, recorded in the storage layer.
-- For the tables with integer primary key, as an optimization, TiDB maps the values in the primary key column to Row ID.
+- For the tables with integer primary key for optimization, TiDB maps the values in the primary key column to Row ID.
 Thus, `SHOW TABLE NEXT_ROW_ID` is meaningless for these tables.

 ## Synopsis